pdjr-ha/pdjr-schematic-card/README.md

 Required array of entity objects each of which binds a Home Assistant entity to one or more contingent SVG elements.

-Each item in the entity map has two properties.
+Each object in the entities array has two properties.

 ##### entity: '*entity-id*'
 Required string identifying a Home Assistant entity whose state